-Keep in mind that creatine should mostly be used as a part of a workout program, and not as a general energy booster (which it isn’t) – if you’re not doing some sort of resistance training or high intensity exercise, creatine won’t be of that much use to you (unless you fall in a specific group where it might be beneficial for you due to its brain health benefits, in which case we’d recommend you to take it under a doctor’s supervision and advice.)
+Keep in mind that creatine should mostly be used as a part of a workout program, and not as a general energy booster (which it isn’t).
+If you’re not doing some sort of resistance training or high intensity exercise, creatine won’t be of that much use to you (unless you fall in a specific group where it might be beneficial for you due to its brain health benefits, in which case we’d recommend you to take it under a doctor’s supervision and advice).

 If you’re just starting out with keto and with working out, you can definitely add creatine to the mix, if your goals include muscle growth.

-It also doesn’t cause weight gain – it does, in fact, cause some water retention in the muscles, which is why the scale might go 1-3 pounds up when you first start using it.
+Creatine does, in fact, cause some water retention in the muscles, which is why the scale might go 1-3 pounds up when you first start using it.

 This will be somewhat similar to the water you retain if you accidentally consume too many carbs (enough to kick you out of ketosis) – but do not panic – creatine DOESN’T kick you out of ketosis.
 It just makes your muscles retain some water by a different mechanism.
-It doesn’t cause bloating, however some people might experience stomach discomfort at higher doses.
+It doesn’t cause bloating.
+However, some people might experience stomach discomfort at higher doses.
 If that seems to be an issue, just stick to a dose of 3-5 grams and do not do a loading phase.